-“There is no way to get your assets to anyone other than next of kin unless you have a will,” said Van Pate, wealth strategy consultant with RBC Wealth Management.
+“There is no way to get your assets to anyone other than next of kin unless you have a will,” says Dean Deutz, a private wealth consultant with RBC Wealth Management.

-A trust, on the other hand, requires some effort to transfer and retitle assets in the name of the trust, signifying deliberate intent, said Pate.
+A trust, on the other hand, requires some effort to transfer and retitle assets in the name of the trust, signifying deliberate intent, says Deutz.
 “If you prepare a trust in 2015 and live with it 10 to 15 years, it’s harder for a relative to come in after your death and say you were off your rocker when you signed it.”

 Even if you have a living trust, you need a will for certain assets that remain outside the trust and to name guardians for minor children.
 In both the will and a trust, you can make your wishes clear about the distribution of assets after your death.

 There are different types of designated authorities to consider when it comes to your financial life, depending on how much power you want your partner to have.

 A general power of attorney allows the person holding the power to handle all legal matters—including financial transactions—on behalf of the person who grants it.
 There can be a specified time limit or it can “spring” into effect under specific circumstances.
 This is called a springing durable power of attorney.